 About Leilanie Stewart

-Leilanie Stewart is an author and poet from Belfast, Northern Ireland.
-Her writing centres around protagonists who are on a journey of self-discovery and who explore their identity by overcoming adversity.
+Leilanie Stewart is an award-winning author and poet from Belfast, Northern Ireland.
+She writes ghost and psychological horror, as well as experimental poetry.
+Her writing confronts the nature of self; her novels feature main characters on a dark psychological journey who have a crisis and create a new sense of identity.
 She began writing for publication while working as an English teacher in Japan, a career pathway that has influenced themes in her writing.
 Her former career as an Archaeologist has also inspired her writing and she has incorporated elements of archaeology and mythology into both her fiction and poetry.

-In addition to promoting her own work, Leilanie runs Bindweed Magazine, a creative writing ezine, with her writer husband, Joseph Robert.
-Aside from literary pursuits, Leilanie enjoys spending time with her husband and their lively literary tot, a voracious reader of construction vehicle books.
+In addition to promoting her own work, Leilanie runs Bindweed Anthologies, a creative writing publication with her writer husband, Joseph Robert.
+Aside from publishing pursuits, Leilanie enjoys spending time with her husband and their lively literary lad, a voracious reader of sea monster books.